-Downloading YouTube videos is easy, and there are lots of reasons to give it a try.
-For example. it lets you watch them without an internet connection, which is ideal for keeping yourself entertained on planes, trains, and trips to places without reliable mobile internet access.
+Downloading YouTube videos is easy, provided you have the right tools.
+Once you've saved a video to your computer or phone, you're free to watch it without an internet connection, which is ideal for keeping yourself entertained on planes, trains, and trips to places without reliable mobile internet access.

 Downloading YouTube videos is also great if you have a mobile plan with a limited data allowance.
 You can download them to your phone using your home Wi-Fi, and watch them on the move without risking going over your data allocation.

 Best of all, you can do it free.
 YouTube itself provides some free tools for the job (on both desktop and mobile), and there are third-party free YouTube downloaders that you can use as well.
 Read on to find out how.

 If you only want to save music from videos, or strip out the audio to turn it into a podcast, check out our guide to the best YouTube to MP3 converters and the best free video editing software for Windows, macOS and Linux.

 Using third-party apps to download YouTube videos is against YouTube’s terms of service – which state that you are only able to stream videos directly from its servers.
 Downloading YouTube videos also opens you up to potential copyright infringement unless you have permission from the copyright holder, it’s in the public domain, or you own the video yourself.

 That said, YouTube does offer some ways to download videos through its web service and its own apps.
 In this guide we’ll explain how to do this, and take you through the other options available for iPhone, Android, Mac and PC.

 The best YouTube downloader right now is :